microsoft/microsoft-ui-xaml-specs/active/DateTimePicker/DateTimePicker-Visual-Updates-Spec.md

 `public UIElement TargetElement { get; set; }`

 This is a property of `ColorFilterOverlayControl`.
-Gets or sets the UIElement whose coordinate space should be replaced with a color.
+Gets or sets the UIElement to apply the color effect to.

 `public Color ReplacementColor { get; set; }`

 This is a property of `ColorFilterOverlayControl`.
-Gets or sets the Color that should fill the target element.
+Gets or sets the Color to use instead of the RGB channels of the TargetElement.

 ## New ThemeResources